AgileRL/AgileRL/docs/arena/index.rst

 Installation
 ------------

-To use the Arena client, install the standalone package directly with lightweight dependencies, or use the AgileRL extra:
+To use the Arena client, install the standalone package directly with lightweight dependencies, or install AgileRL, which depends on it:

 .. code-block:: bash

    pip install agilerl-arena
    # or
-   pip install "agilerl[arena]"
+   pip install agilerl

 Authentication
 --------------